hypo69/hypo/docs/gemini/out/en/explainer/src/bots/chat_gpt_nodejs/telegram_bot_trainger.md

 **Relationships:**

 The code is part of a larger project, likely an AI-powered bot framework.
-The relationship with other parts of the project is demonstrated by the imports from `src` packages, which likely define utility functions, model training mechanisms, logging, and credential storage modules.
+The relationship with other parts of the project is demonStarted by the imports from `src` packages, which likely define utility functions, model training mechanisms, logging, and credential storage modules.
 The `gs` import suggests a centralized configuration mechanism for storing important credentials.